MESSELMIyahya/NoorJs/docs/doc.md

 In this example the `onRender` method won't be called until we rerender the component by clicking the button to invoke a function that calls the `render` method.

-**WHEN-TO-USE** `onRender` is useful for debugging and conditions like checking states every rerender and to know when your component has been rerendered.
+**WHEN TO USE** `onRender` is useful for debugging and conditions like checking states every rerender and to know when your component has been rerendered.

 **WHEN-NOT-TO-USE** `onRender` isn't the method that you're going to use so often so try not use it in complex logic use `onMount` or `onInit` instead.